Chart Color Schemes

 Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Alexandra's population is estimated at around 2,844 as of Feb 2026.
 This reflects an increase of 43 people (1.5%) since the 2021 Census, which reported a population of 2,801 people.
 The change is inferred from the resident population of 2,759 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
 This level of population equates to a density ratio of 35 persons per square kilometer.
 Population growth for the suburb of Alexandra (Vic.) was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a significant population increase in the top quartile of Australia's regional areas is forecast, with the suburb expected to increase by 762 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.0% in total over the 17 years.
+Considering the projected demographic shifts, a significant population increase in the top quartile of Australia's regional areas is forecast.
+The suburb of Alexandra (Vic.) is expected to increase by 735 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.9% in total over the 17 years.

 Frequently Asked Questions - Population